rmcanany/SolidEdgeHousekeeper/README.md

 ![SetDocumentStatus](My%20Project/media/task_set_document_status.png)

-- For performance reasons, the command only runs in Structured Storage mode (i.e. Outside Solid Edge).
+Because certain status settings make the file read-only, the command only runs in Structured Storage mode (i.e. without Solid Edge).

-- To eliminate potential confusion, it cannot run with the `Process as available` option on the **Configuration Tab -- Status Page**.
+To eliminate potential confusion, it cannot run with the `Process as available` option on the **Configuration Tab -- Status Page**.

 ### Open save
 Opens a document and saves in the current version.